rokka-io/imagine-vips/README.md

 The as of mid november 2017 not yet released version 8.6 of libvips is recommended for some functions.
 But 8.5 works for most too.

-You also need the [php-vips-ext](https://github.com/jcupitt/php-vips-ext) extension (you need to install that) and the [php-vips](https://github.com/jcupitt/php-vips) classes (automatically installed by composer)
+You also need the [php-vips-ext](https://github.com/jcupitt/php-vips-ext) extension version 1.0.8 or higher (you need to install that) and the [php-vips](https://github.com/jcupitt/php-vips) classes (automatically installed by composer)

 The most (to us at least) important stuff is implemented.
 There may be edge cases, which are not covered yet, but those will be hopefully fixed soon.
 Report them, if you encounter one.